Texas Gardens: How to Grow and Can Your Own Signature Salsa!

 Now that your garden is planted, keep it alive by watering the soil at least 1” per week and adding composted manure or natural fertilizer when the plants begin to produce fruits.
 Check the fertilizer bags to make sure you add the correct amounts.
 Keep an eye on insects like aphids and tomato hornworms that want to eat your plants.
 Pick them off by hand or spray small insects off with water.
 For more pest control tips, join us for a gardening class.

 Within 90 days you’ll be harvesting ingredients for your salsa!

 When your produce is ready to harvest, try some of these fantastic fresh salsa recipes:

 Our favorite salsa canning recipe comes from the USDA Guide to Home Canning.
 Join us to learn more about preserving your garden produce at home by attending our Kitchen Garden Cooking School Food Preservation Series.
 Tarrant Area Food Bank offers these canning classes twice a year – in February and in August.
-Watch Eventbrite for the next set of classes to be posted.
+Watch our Community Garden page for the next set of classes to be posted.
 Canning homemade salsa from garden produce can be a rewarding adventure.

 Be sure to follow these guidelines to ensure you make a safe and delicious product: